fanjum11/leos/README.md

 We next provide details about how each of these actors can leverage the LEOS platform.

-** We do not focus on the contract creator (to be a DAO in the future here). **

-** We also do not focus on the front end.
+** We do not focus on the front end.
 The focus is just on the smart contracts needed for a simple LEOS platform **

+### CONTRACT CREATOR
+The contract creator (to be a DAO in the future) will deploy the smart contract.

+The contract creator will also transfer the unclaimed tokens of every test and the STX paid for the tokens to the contract creators wallet periodically.
+The unclaimed tokens will be claimed after a predetermined interval of 10000 blocks.

 ### AS A COMPANY THAT WANTS TO REWARD PEOPLE FOR LEARNING